Khalidelaasry/alx-low_level_programming/README.md

 8. **0x07.
 C - Even more pointers, arrays and strings**: Further advanced practice with pointers, arrays, and strings.

 9. **0x08.
 C - Recursion**: Introduction to recursive programming in C.

+10. **0x09.
+C - Static libraries**: This project covers creating and using static libraries in C programming.

+11. **0x0A.
+C - argc, argv**: Introduction to command line arguments in C.

 ## About ALX